fractal-analytics-platform/fractal-server/docs/internals/users.md

 and at the end of this procedure, you will kwnow the _Client ID_ and _Client Secret_ for the app.

+> Note 1: You have to enable the "Email addresses" permission for your GitHub registered app, at https://github.com/settings/apps/{registered-app}/permissions.
+.
+And a similar setting may be required for Google.

-> You can have just one `GitHub` client and one `Google` client, but as many `OIDC` client as you want, as long as you call them with different names.
+> Note 2: You can have just one `GitHub` client and one `Google` client, but as many `OIDC` client as you want, as long as you call them with different names.

 To add an `OAuth2` client, the following environment variables must be added to [`fractal-server` configuration](../configuration.md):